FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 - Goal exceed ratio: zero.

-The presence of other search goals does not affect the compliance of this goal result.
+The presence of other Search Goals does not affect the compliance of this Goal Result.
-The relevant lower bound and the conditional throughput are in this case equal to each other, and the value is the [RFC2544] throughput.
+The Relevant Lower Bound and the Conditional Throughput are in this case equal to each other, and the value is the [RFC2544] throughput.

-If the 60 second quantity is replaced by a smaller quantity in both attributes, the conditional throughput is still conditionally compliant with [RFC2544] throughput.
+If the 60 second quantity is replaced by a smaller quantity in both attributes, the Conditional Throughput is still conditionally compliant with [RFC2544] throughput.

 # Logic of Load Classification